-(Notes on Subsequent Events)
+(Notes on Business Combination)

-(Acquisition of cargo-partner)
+(cargo-partner)

 The Company has, in accordance with the share transfer agreement concluded on May 12, 2023 with cargo-partner Group Holding AG and its subsidiaries Multi Transport und Logistik Holding AG, Safer Overseas Transport Holding GmbH, cargo-partner GND GmbH, and CARGO-PARTNER US HOLDINGS INC. (hereinafter collectively referred to as the "Sellers"), acquired all shares of several subsidiaries of the Sellers based mainly in Central and Eastern Europe that provide logistics services worldwide (hereinafter referred to as "cargo-partner") on January 4, 2024 (Austria time) through a special purpose company that is a wholly-owned subsidiary of NIPPON EXPRESS EUROPE GmbH, which itself is a European holding subsidiary of the Company.
-The Company has thus completed all procedures required to make these newly-acquired companies subsidiaries of the Company.